 Contact a Brooks truck accident attorney for a free consultation

 Poor weather conditions are no excuse for truck driver negligence.
 If you or a loved one has been injured in an accident involving a large truck or other commercial vehicle, you may be entitled to significant compensation.
 Our truck accident attorneys have the legal skill required to get each client the full value of their legal claim.
-To schedule a free consultation with one of our lawyers, call the Law Offices of Shane Smith today at (770) 487-8999.
+To schedule a free consultation with one of our lawyers, call Shane Smith Law today at (770) 487-8999.